 Down has long been considered the gold standard of sleeping bag insulation because it’s lighter weight than nearly all synthetics at an equivalent warmth level.

-Your insulation many think is to keep you warm, but this is mostly correct the misunderstood part is that the sleeping bag insulation’s purpose is to keep you warm from loss of heat to the air that surrounds you.
+Your insulation is to keep you warm, but this is mostly correct.
+The misunderstood part is that the sleeping bag insulation’s purpose is to keep you warm from loss of heat to the air that surrounds you.

-The insulation below you on the ground is essentially useless, this is why you want a high-quality sleeping pad as this helps to make sure you are insulated from the ground.
+The insulation below you on the ground is essentially useless, this is why you want a high-quality sleeping pad as this helps ensure you are insulated from the ground.

 You can have a, for example, zero-degree rated sleeping bag, and be cold far above this rating due to losses in body heat directly to the ground below you.